-W&M's five (5) pre-Orientation summer programs are great way to learn more about yourself and our community as you prepare to join the Tribe on campus!
+W&M's five (5) pre-Orientation summer programs are great way to learn more about yourself and our community as you prepare to join the Tribe on campus in August!

 The purpose of the PLUS program is to provide a positive, transitional summer experience between high school and college life.
 PLUS provides an intensive, yet supportive introduction to academic life at William & Mary, providing participants with the opportunity to interact with some of our most distinguished faculty members here at William & Mary.
 During the PLUS Program, students will engage in mock class sessions, while also gaining invaluable insight from professors and current students about being holistically successful at the university.
 Participants will also be provided the opportunity to become familiar with numerous campus resources, including the Cohen Career Center, Academic Advising, Swem Library and the Washington Center.

 The International Freshmen Advantage Program (IFAP) is a program offered by the Reves Center for International Studies to prepare our incoming freshmen from abroad for a successful start at W&M. As a new university student in the United States – a place with a very different educational system – you may face challenges with language and the different classroom styles and expectations of US professors.
 Take this unique opportunity to learn what you need to succeed at William & Mary.